Coursera (COUR)

 For internet subscription businesses like Coursera, gross profit tells us how much money the company gets to keep after covering the base cost of its products and services, which typically include customer service, data center and infrastructure expenses, royalties, and other content-related costs if the company’s offerings include features such as video or music.

 Coursera’s gross margin is slightly below the average consumer internet company, giving it less room to invest in areas such as product and marketing to grow its presence.
-As you can see below, it averaged a 54% gross margin over the last two years.
-That means Coursera paid its providers a lot of money ($46.02 for every $100 in revenue) to run its business.
+As you can see below, it averaged a 54.1% gross margin over the last two years.
+Said differently, Coursera had to pay a chunky $45.86 to its service providers for every $100 in revenue.
 Coursera Trailing 12-Month Gross Margin

 Unlike enterprise software that’s typically sold by dedicated sales teams, consumer internet businesses like Coursera grow from a combination of product virality, paid advertisement, and incentives.

-Analyzing the trend in its profitability, Coursera’s EBITDA margin rose by 18.6 percentage points over the last few years, as its sales growth gave it immense operating leverage.
+Looking at the trend in its profitability, Coursera’s EBITDA margin rose by 15.4 percentage points over the last few years, as its sales growth gave it immense operating leverage.

 Coursera Trailing 12-Month EBITDA Margin

-In Q3, Coursera generated an EBITDA margin profit margin of 8%, in line with the same quarter last year.
+This quarter, Coursera generated an EBITDA margin profit margin of 5.7%, in line with the same quarter last year.
 This indicates the company’s cost structure has recently been stable.

 Coursera Trailing 12-Month EPS (Non-GAAP)

-In Q3, Coursera reported adjusted EPS of $0.10, in line with the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Coursera’s full-year EPS of $0.42 to shrink by 3.1%.
+In Q4, Coursera reported adjusted EPS of $0.06, down from $0.08 in the same quarter last year.
+This print was close to analysts’ estimates.
+Over the next 12 months, Wall Street expects Coursera’s full-year EPS of $0.40 to grow 10.1%.

 Coursera Trailing 12-Month Free Cash Flow Margin